-Milestone Date Deliverable Estimated number of days ATNI established in the region; Relationships established with key stakeholders on ground in Kenya (potentially Tanzania).
-2024 March- June For each country: A brief report outlining partnerships fostered with local stakeholders including at least 1 university, 3 government agencies, 5 CSOs, 2 industry associations and 10 food and beverage companies/retailors.
-80 ATNI part of regional food system dialogue March-Feb Overview of regional events, summits, assemblies, workshops, meetings etc., attended (to advance national nutrition and food fortification agenda) Engagement with food manufacturers/retailers and institutional investors in both Tanzania and Kenya for product profile assessment June- January At least 10 food and beverage companies/retailers in both countries informed and actively engaged in ATNI assessment 10 Institutional investors mapped (for companies assessed) and engaged 40 Results presentation and a multistakeholder event: Clear dissemination and uptake of project findings during a regional multistakeholder even 2025 February Event date(s) secured, location, list of attendees and successful presentation of results relevant stakeholder groups and a regionally.
-Comms outreach plan 20
+Milestone Date Deliverable Estimated number of days ATNI established in the region; Relationships established with key stakeholders on ground in Kenya, expert/advisory group established. fostered with local so including at least 1 ur government agencies, 5 CSO associations and 10 food are cert/advisory group including at least 1 university, 3 government agencies, 5 CSOs, 2 industry associations and 10 food and beverage 20 Food environment mapping report & stakeholder consultations May July (With support from ATNI team) A report on Kenya's food market environment, identifying and interviewing key stakeholders, existing research and gaps.
+23 ATNI part of regional food system dialogue May-October Report with an overview of regional events, summits, assemblies, workshops, meetings etc., attended (to advance national nutrition and food fortification agenda) 2 Engagement with food manufacturers/retailers and institutional investors in Kenya for product profile assessment June- OcAtober (With support from ATNI team) At least 10 food and beverage companies/retailers in both countries informed and ready to engage in ATNI assessment.
+10 Institutional investors mapped (for companies assessed) and engaged 15